 |Principal Fellow||No cost||£500||£500||£1000|

-As a Fellow of The Higher Education Academy, you can publish (subject to peer review) in Higher Education Pedagogies for free!
+As an Advance HE Fellow, you can publish (subject to peer review) in Higher Education Pedagogies for free!

-Sponsored by HEA, Higher Education Pedagogies is an open access journal, edited by Professor Carol Evans (University of Southampton).
+Sponsored by Advance HE, Higher Education Pedagogies is an open access journal, edited by Professor Carol Evans (University of Southampton).
 The journal aims to identify, promote and publish excellence and innovations in the practice and theory of teaching and learning in and across all disciplines in higher education.

 As a Routledge open access title, all the articles published in the journal are freely available online.

-The standard article publishing charge (APC) for this journal is £925, however HEA Fellows can publish in Higher Education Pedagogies for free!
+The standard article publishing charge (APC) for this journal is £925, however Advance HE Fellows can publish in Higher Education Pedagogies for free!

-The Editor has been developing a programme of Special Issues tailored to the themes of HEA research grants and key themes in the field.
+The Editor has been developing a programme of Special Issues tailored to the themes of Advance HE research grants and key themes in the field.
 Recent examples include: Learning Gain, ‘STEM and employability’, ‘Flexible Learning Pedagogies’ and ‘Assessment and Feedback’.

 How will publishing open access in Higher Education Pedagogies benefit you?